-With our terrible year of wildfires here in California, many people have been concerned about how vulnerable redwoods are to fire.
+With our recent terrible years of wildfires here in California and around the globe, many people have been concerned about how vulnerable redwoods are to fire.
 We are very fortunate that redwoods are incredibly resilient trees, a fact that helps them live to over two thousand years old (redwood tree facts) and one of the characteristics of identifying old-growth redwoods are signs of fire scarring.
 Here are key features that help redwoods survive fires:

 - Tannin – Coast redwoods contain a significant amount of the chemical tannin in their bark and in their heartwood.
 Tannin does not burn easily – a natural flame retardant.
 It’s the tannin that gives redwoods their reddish color and also protects them against disease, fungi, and insects.
 Redwoods also have little resin or pitch, which are highly flammable, and lead other types of trees like tanoaks, firs, and pines to burn much quicker.